yjzhang/uncurl_python/docs/_build/html/_sources/things_we_tried.rst.txt

 Non-default parameters: things we tried and their results
 ================================================

 There are a number of uncurl parameters (well, not necessarily parameters, more like... run configurations?) that we experimented with.
-Here's some results.
+Here are some results.

 Cell normalization
 ------------------

 This option involves normalizing the cells by their read counts.
 First, we calculate the total read count of each cell, and divide all counts for cell i by its total read count.
 Then, we find the median total read count over all cells, and multiply the entire matrix by that value.
+This method has been used previously for scRNA-seq datasets [see paper for reference].

 The clustering performance after cell normalization were substantially better on count-valued datasets, and either had no effect or were marginally worse on RPKM-normalized and other forms of data that have already been normalized in some other way.
 So we would suggest using this option for unnormalized count-valued datasets.
 The downside is that it might lose some information (if certain cell types were correlated to larger read counts?), but I'm not sure if that happens in practice.

 [TODO: include graphs]

-To use this option, run ``data_normalized = uncurl.preprocessing.cell_normalize(data)`` and run uncurl on ``data_normalized``.
+To use this option, run ``data_normalized = uncurl.preprocessing.cell_normalize(data)``, and run uncurl on ``data_normalized``.

 Constrained W